George Kinzie Fitzsimons: Bishop of Salina

 Fitzsimons was named the eighth bishop of Salina on March 28, 1984.
 He was installed by Archbishop Strecker at Sacred Heart Cathedral in Salina, Kansas on May 29, 1984.During his tenure as bishop in Salina, Fitzsimons established an Office of Lay Ministry, with a director and an advisory Board, funded and initiated by the Catholic Church Extension Society in Chicago, Illinois, as well as a Rural Life Commission.
 He initiated the RENEW parish spiritual growth program.
 Due to a declining population and priest shortage, Fitzsimons was forced to merge several parishes.
 He erect St. Nicholas of Myra Parish in Hays, Kansas and St. Thomas More Parish in Manhattan, Kansas, in 1981.

 Retirement and death

-After reaching the mandatory retirement age of 75, Fitzsimons resigned as bishop of Kansas City-St. Joseph on October 21, 2004.
+After reaching the mandatory retirement age of 75, Fitzsimons resigned as bishop of Salina on October 21, 2004.
 He then moved into the rectory at St. Patrick Parish in Ogden, Kansas.
 In 2008, his lower left leg was amputated due to a severe infection; he then used a prosthesis.
 Fitzsimons died at age 84 in Ogden on July 28, 2013.